xubylele/base64-converter/README.md

 1. Open Visual Studio Code.
 2. Press `Ctrl+Shift+P` to open the command palette.
-3. Type `Base64 converter` and select the command.
+3. Type `Base64 Studio` and select the command.
 4. Enter the Base64 string you want to convert.
 5. Choose the file format you want to convert the Base64 string into.
 6. The file will be saved in the specified location.